Mockbuster: Other

 In other cases, the knockoff film simply renames an already existing film into a name that is similar to a popular film.
-For example, when Phase 4 Films acquired the US distribution rights to The Legend of Sarila, the company renamed the movie as Frozen Land to cash in on Disney's 2013 film, Frozen, complete with a logo that was made to look similar to the official logo to the movie.
-In another case, a collection of animated shorts from the 90s animated series, Britannica's Tales Around the World, was rereleased under Tangled Up by Brightspark to cash in on Disney's 2010 film, Tangled.
-Brightspark also rereleased the film The Adventures of Scamper the Penguin under Tappy Feet: The Adventures of Scamper to cash in on Happy Feet.
+For example, when Phase 4 Films acquired the US distribution rights to The Legend of Sarila, the company renamed the film to Frozen Land to cash in on Disney's 2013 film, Frozen, complete with a logo that was made to look similar to the official logo to the film.
+In another case, a collection of animated shorts from the 1990s animated series, Britannica's Tales Around the World, was rereleased under the name Tiny Robots by Brightspark to cash in on Disney and Pixar's 2008 film, WALL-E. Brightspark also rereleased the film The Adventures of Scamper the Penguin under the name "Tappy Feet: The Adventures of Scamper" to cash in on Happy Feet.

-Asylum CEO David Michael Latt responds to criticisms about loose plot lines by stating that "We don't have spies at the studios.
-We have a general sense of what the film is and we make our movie completely original, just based on that concept."
+The Asylum CEO David Michael Latt responds to criticisms about loose plot lines by stating that "We don't have spies at the studios.
+We have a general sense of what the film is and we make our movie completely original, just based on that concept".

 Mockbusters are low budget, and their revenue is based entirely on the sales of their DVDs.
 Low budgets also mean that directors need to think of creative yet cheap ways to achieve the endings that they desire.
 For example, Snakes on a Train capitalized on the Internet hype surrounding Snakes on a Plane.
 Consumers wanted what they saw.
-Latt said, "With only four days left of shooting my partner called and said everyone is really excited about Snakes on a Train, but they’re more excited about the poster, which showed a snake swallowing a train.
+Latt said, "With only four days left of shooting my partner called and said everyone is really excited about Snakes on a Train, but they're more excited about the poster, which showed a snake swallowing a train.
 It was meant to be, you know, metaphorical.
 But the buyers wanted it, so I was given the mandate that the ending had to have the snake eat the train."
-At the same time another representative of Asylum, David Rimawi, says that while a handful of their movies do have "artistic elements", that's just not something they're concerned with.
+At the same time, another representative of Asylum, David Rimawi, says that while a handful of their films do have "artistic elements", that's just not something they're concerned with.
 The Asylum does not claim to be an "artsy" production house.

-In 2015, Avengers Grimm are a mockbuster hybrid with Avengers: Age of Ultron and Once Upon a Time.

-In 2018, Tomb Invader is a mockbuster based on the Tomb Raider series, made by the American film studio, The Asylum.
+Released by The Asylum in 2015, Avengers Grimm is a mockbuster hybrid of Avengers: Age of Ultron and Once Upon a Time.
+Released in 2018, Tomb Invader is a mockbuster based on the Tomb Raider series.

 Soundalike titling

 Mockbusters often use a title with a similar-sounding name to the mainstream feature it intends to piggy-back upon.
+Astor Pictures compiled a collection of early Bing Crosby short films to create Road to Hollywood, a mockbuster of Paramount Pictures' Road to... buddy comedies that featured Crosby with Bob Hope.

-For instance, the 2006 mockbuster Snakes on a Train traded on the publicity surrounding the theatrically released Snakes on a Plane.
-Besides the aforementioned film, The Asylum has also released The Land That Time Forgot, Transmorphers, AVH: Alien vs. Hunter, The Da Vinci Treasure, Battle of Los Angeles, Atlantic Rim and Paranormal Entity.
-In a much earlier example, Astor Pictures compiled a collection of early Bing Crosby short films to create Road to Hollywood, a mockbuster of Paramount Pictures' Road to... buddy comedies that featured Crosby with Bob Hope.
+The 2006 mockbuster Snakes on a Train, made by mockbuster studio The Asylum, traded on the publicity surrounding the theatrically released Snakes on a Plane.
+The Asylum has also released The Land That Time Forgot (2009), Transmorphers, AVH: Alien vs. Hunter, The Da Vinci Treasure, Battle of Los Angeles, Atlantic Rim, and Paranormal Entity.